Arundel2017/oop_notes/notes.md

 - The **lifetime** of an object is *the time during the program's execution* that the object exists.
 - C++ is block scoped, parameters and variables defined in a block are **local variables** they will hide declarations of the same name made in outer scope.
 - Can create global objects defined outside any function, will not be destroyed until the program ends.
-- Objects that corresponde to ordinarly local variables are destroyed when control passes through the end of the block where they are defined.
+- Objects that correspond to ordinary local variables are destroyed when control passes through the end of the block where they are defined.
 They are known as **automatic objects**.
 - NB you cannot nest functions within other functions so **no closure**.
 - If you need a local variable to persist across multiple function calls you need to declare it as a **local static object**, using the `static` keyword.